redhat-cop/operator-utils/README.md

 With release v2.0.0 a new approach is avaibale.
 Utility methods are callable by any operator havintg to inehrit.
 This makes it easier to use this library and does not conflict with autogenerate code from kube-builder and operator-sdk.
 Most of the Utility methods receive a `context.Context` parameter.
 Normally this context must be initialized with a `logr.Logger` and a `rest.Config`.
 Some utility methods may require more, see each individual documentation.

-Utility methods are current organized in the following folders:
+Utility methods are currently organized in the following folders:

 1. crud: idempotent create/update/delete functions.
 2. discoveryclient: methods related to the discovery client, topically used to load `apiResource` objects.